Existential Notation3 Logic: Introduction

 \section{Introduction}

-Notation3 Logic (\nthree)~\cite{n3spec,N3Logic} is an extension of the Resource Description Framework (RDF) which allows the user to quote graphs, to express rules, and to apply built-in functions on the components of RDF triples.
-Facilitated by different reasoners like cwm~\cite{cwm}, Data-Fu~\cite{datafu}, or EYE~\cite{eyepaper}, \nthree rules directly consume and produce RDF graphs.
-This makes \nthree a well-suited format for rule exchange on the Web. \nthree supports the introduction of new blank nodes through rules, that is, if a blank node appears in the head\footnote{To stay consistent across frameworks, we choose to use the terms \emph{head} and \emph{body} throughout the whole paper.
+Notation3 Logic (\nthree) is an extension of the Resource Description Framework (RDF) which allows the user to quote graphs, to express rules, and to apply built-in functions on the components of RDF triples \citep{N3-spec,BernersLeeCKH08:N3Logic:tplp}.
+Facilitated by reasoners like cwm \citep{cwm}, Data-Fu \citep{datafu}, or EYE \citep{eyepaper}, \nthree rules directly consume and produce RDF graphs.
+This makes \nthree well-suited for rule exchange on the Web. \nthree supports the introduction of new blank nodes through rules, that is, if a blank node appears in the head\footnote{To stay consistent across frameworks, we use the terms \emph{head} and \emph{body} throughout the whole paper.
 The head is the part of the rule occurring at the end of the implication arrow, the body the part at its beginning (backward rules: ``$\text{head}\leftarrow \text{body}$'', forward rules: ``$\text{body}\rightarrow \text{head}$'').} of a rule, each new match for the rule body produces a new instance of the rule's head containing \emph{fresh} blank nodes.
-This feature is interesting for many use cases -- mappings between different vocabularies need to take blank nodes in RDF graphs into account, workflow composition needs to deal with unknown existing instances~\cite{verborgh_tplp_2016} -- but it also impedes reasoning tasks: from a logical point of view these rules contain existentially quantified variables in their heads.
-Reasoning with such rules is known to be undecidable in general, and also the decidable cases can be very complex~\cite{baget2011rules,KMR:ChasePower2019}.
+This feature is interesting for many use cases -- mappings between different vocabularies include blank nodes, workflow composition deals with unknown existing instances \citep{Arndt17:pragmaticProof:tplp} -- but it also impedes reasoning tasks: from a logical point of view these rules contain existentially quantified variables in their heads.
+Reasoning with such rules is known to be undecidable in general and very complex on decidable cases \citep{BLMS11:decline,KMR:ChasePower2019}.